destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react/basics.md

 ### 📝 Katas

-- Create Class component with state and use lifecycle methods.
-- When the Class component unmounts clear interval added using setInterval.
 - Create Function component with useState and useEffect hooks.
 - When the Function component unmounts clear interval added using setInterval.